 The Twelve studies used in this meta-analysis present the dissimilar research models.
 Some statistical data from each research were recorded, belong mean scores, deviation standart, t-value, and p-value which then modified to an effect size metric by Glass (1976) conversion formulas, and Comprehensive Meta-Analysis (CMA) version 2.0 as indicated in Table 1.
-The personal effect size was informed to show the influence of integrative approaches among STEM subjects following the guidelines of Cohen (1988) to defining effect sizes where Effect Size = 0.2 (mean small effect), Effect Size = 0.5 (mean medium effect), and Effect Size = 0.8 (large effect).
+The personal effect size was informed to show the influence of integrative approaches among STEM subjects following the guidelines of Cohen (1988) to defining effect size = 0.5 (mean medium effect), and Effect Size = 0.8 (large effect).